adjih/schc-hackathon/README.md

 * `make test-upy`
   * -> runs micropython with "testupy.py"
-  * This just prints one string
+  * When it works, it just prints one string